3 Exporting tree with data

 3.4 Summary

-Phylogenetic tree associated data is often stored in a separate file and need expertise to map the data to the tree structure.
-Lacking standardization to store and represent phylogeny and associated data, makes it difficult for researchers to access and integrate the phylogenetic data into their studies.
-The treeio package provides functions to import phylogeny with associated data from a number of sources, including analysis finding from commonly used software and external data such as experimental, clinical or meta data.
-These tree + data can be exported into a single file as BEAST
+Phylogenetic tree-associated data is often stored in a separate file and needs the expertise to map the data to the tree structure.
+Lacking standardization to store and represent phylogeny and associated data makes it difficult for researchers to access and integrate the phylogenetic data into their studies.
+The treeio package provides functions to import phylogeny with associated data from several sources, including analysis findings from commonly used software and external data such as experimental data, clinical data, or meta-data.
+These trees and their associated data can be exported into a single file as BEAST

 or jtree